NOTE: Analysis is mixed in with the relation of

 (35) Doris slams out of the room.

 Who is Dwight?
 Who are the twins?
 Who got into the cupboard?
-This is the kind of normal conversation where if you were overhearing a phone conversation you wouldn't have a clue and would never know, but you might make some educated guesses based on tone.
+This is the kind of everyday they-have-back-story-but-I-don't exchange where if you were overhearing it as a phone conversation you wouldn't have a clue and would never know, but you might make some educated guesses based on tone.
 Based on tone and intimacy, we're guessing family.

 The viewer already knows that Frank is a nice guy who is rather put out by Lucy and Andy but tolerates them and respects Hawk and accepts who he respects.
 Then Frank's wife barges in and unloads on him, furious with him, feeling he's not really paying attention to her needs.
 One wonders what's up?